The Beginner’s Guide to Wedding Videography

 Wedding videographer

-A video agency will call in a freelancer they’ve worked within the past, or post a job listing on a website like Craigslist, Upwork, Fiverr, etc. You will get hired for either an hourly rate or a fixed rate agreed between both parties.
-You will do the job, get paid, and then move on and look for another job.
+A video agency will call in a freelancer they’ve worked with or post a job listing on Craigslist, Upwork, Fiverr, etc. You will get hired for either an hourly rate or a fixed rate agreed upon by both parties.
+You will do the job, get paid, and then move on to look for another job.
+This can be a bit exhausting!

-Some wedding videography companies will have consistent job listings you can bid on.
-This is the easiest method for finding work.
+Some wedding videography companies have consistent job listings you can bid on.
+This is the easiest method for finding work; working with an established company will take much of the burden off your shoulders.

-Starting your own company
+Starting your own production company

 Videographer at a wedding event.

-Let’s assume you are comfortable with shooting weddings and ready to start your own business.
+Let’s assume you are comfortable shooting weddings and ready to start your own business.
 You can still accomplish this as a freelancer.
 You will need to come up with a business plan, which should include items like:

 • Equipment